 .
 With the help of our supporters, we are able to provide daily meals for the elderly women of Mata Tirtha, as well as for more than 350 children studying in government schools.
 We provide school supplies to poor village children and pay the school tuition of 16 children attending schools in Kathmandu.
 We also sponsor cataract surgeries for the elderly, anti-rabies vaccinations for over 2,000 dogs each year, and vocational training sessions for women.

 The transliterated meaning of Shenpen comes from two Tibetan words: shen (others) and phen (to benefit).
 Our purpose is therefore to ‘benefit others’.
-When Chökyi Nyima Rinpoche first arrived in Nepal more than forty years ago, he was deeply struck by the great kindness shown to the newly arrived Tibetan refugees by the Nepalese people.
-They warmly opened their arms and helped the exiled Tibetans build new lives.
-Since then, Rinpoche has worked tirelessly to benefit the poor and needy of Nepal.
+Throughout the decades, Chökyi Nyima Rinpoche has always been deeply struck by the great kindness Nepalese people have shown newly-arrived Tibetan refugees.
+The local residents warmly opened their arms and helped the exiled Tibetans build new lives for themselves.
+Consequently, with profound appreciation, Rinpoche has worked tirelessly to benefit the poor and needy of Nepal.

 At the heart of Shenpen is a spirit of volunteerism that is impartial, non-sectarian and non-political.
 Its ethos is based on the principles of compassion, generosity, knowledge, diligence, and humility in thought and action.
 Shenpen operates in accordance with the following principles: